 In Waves, the WiFi AP uses fountain codes to encode ZigBee packets for reliable data dissemination.
 Prior work [15] requires the sender to keep transmitting the coded packets until receiving the ACKs from them.
 However, since the WiFi needs to sacrifice its overlapped subcarriers to communicate with ZigBee device, simply applying prior approach will reduce the WiFi throughput.
 As shown in Figure 3, assume each ZigBee node requires 3 coded packets to decode the ZigBee data.
 Therefore, the WiFi AP should deliver 3 coded packets during each ZigBee node's active state.
 The total number of hybrid packets transmitted from the WiFi AP is 9 while the WiFi device W_1 only receives 9 short packets, which reduces the throughput from the WiFi AP to W_1 .
+Furthermore, since the transmission power is dynamically changing according to the current WiFi traffic, the AP cannot guarantee that enough coded packets are transmitted to each ZigBee node.

 To address this issue, Waves introduces a distributed fountain codes transmission technique, which only requires the WiFi AP to dynamically transmit coded ZigBee packets to a limited number of ZigBee nodes and does not require a specific ZigBee node to receive coded packets.
 When transmitting enough packets to the ZigBee network, the WiFi AP can terminate the data dissemination.
 We give an example in Figure 4.
 Assume the ZigBee nodes need to receive 3 coded packets to perform decoding.
 However, due to the current WiFi traffic status, the WiFi AP can only transmit 2 coded packets to Z_1 and Z_3 during their active states, respectively.
 In this example, Z_1 receives packet 1 and 2 while Z_3 receives packet 2 and 3.
-Since there are already four coded packets in the network, the WiFi AP can stop transmitting the hybrid packets and transmit pure WiFi packets to $W1$.
+Since there are already four coded packets in the network, the WiFi AP can stop transmitting the hybrid packets and transmit pure WiFi packets to W_1 .
 The ZigBee nodes can exchange the received packets in the ZigBee network when they do not interfere with the WiFi traffic.
 In this example, the WiFi AP only transmits 4 hybrid packets and the remaining 5 packets are pure WiFi packets.
 In summary, Waves can conduct reliable data dissemination and reduce the influence on the ongoing WiFi traffic.